toeverything/AFFiNE/docs/jobs/mysc.app.md

 -   Work with backend and client side databases (MongoDB, Redis, SQLite)
 -   Design and implement algorithms that are highly performant, resilient against failures and race conditions and are easy to use by application developers
 -   Build up solid knowledge of our product to understand end to end system behavior and data flow
--   Execute performance profiling on existing systems to figure out key bottlenecks and improve their performance characteristics
+-   Execute performance profiling on existing systems to identify key bottlenecks and improve their performance characteristics

 ### What we're looking for

 -   Strong analytical thinking, planning, and problem-solving skills
 -   3-5 years experience in building APIs or Platforms
 -   Strong computer science fundamentals, including knowledge of data structures, algorithmic complexity, and designing for performance and scalability
--   Experience in NodeJS, Typescript and Go
+-   Experience in NodeJS, TypeScript and Go
 -   Experience working with JWST
 -   Experience with unit / automated testing